-You’d hardly think of Denmark when you think about the countries with the best food, but this is one delicious food destination that often gets overlooked.
-Copenhagen restaurants are among the best in the world and the restaurant Noma has held the distinction of Best Restaurant in the World four times.
+You’d hardly think of Denmark when you think about the countries with the best food, however, Copenhagen restaurants are among the best in the world and the restaurant Noma has held the distinction of Best Restaurant in the World four times.
 The capital city also has the most Michelin stars in all of Scandinavia.

 *Contributed by Nisha of Nerdy Footsteps.

 Swiss cows and their bells have become an international symbol for Switzerland, which is one of the countries with the best food – especially love cheese!